the-chosen-3rd/Hunger-Games-Software-Academy/README.md

 # Hunger-Games-Software-Academy
-only the strong survive
+Only the strong survive

-Only the front end website for now. for a look at the site;  https://the-chosen-3rd.github.io/Hunger-Games-Software-Academy/
+It's just the front end static website for now. for a look at the site;  https://the-chosen-3rd.github.io/Hunger-Games-Software-Academy/
 (Launched on github pages for now).